-Azure Cache for Redis can also be used as an in-memory data structure store, a distributed non-relational database, and a message broker.
+Azure Cache for Redis can be used as a distributed data cache, a session store, and a message broker.
 Application performance is improved by taking advantage of the low-latency, high-throughput performance of the Redis engine.

 Using Azure Cache for Redis

-There are many common patterns where Azure Cache for Redis is used to support application architecture or to improve application performance.
+Azure Cache for Redis improves application performance by supporting common application architecture patterns.
 Some of the most common include the following:

 Azure Cache for Redis offerings